 Most of the country’s print media are struggling.
 Sinking reader numbers and a sharp drop in advertising revenues have brought them to their knees in recent years.
 The centre-left Independent discontinued its print edition and went online-only in March 2016, and more and more media companies are introducing paywalls for online content.

 The practices of British tabloids have provoked numerous scandals.
 In 2010 it emerged that journalists from the News of the World paper had been hacking the telephones of celebrities, politicians and crime victims for years.
 The scandal highlighted the close ties between politics and the media, and in its wake the prime minister at the time, David Cameron, appointed a Commission of Inquiry.
 The Commission condemned the unscrupulous methods of many newspaper publishers and reporters and recommended a new press law to curb these practices.
 However, the legislation was never adopted because many feared it could restrict press freedom.

 In 2013 the British media landscape was rocked by the affair surrounding NSA whistleblower Edward Snowden.
 The centre-left paper The Guardian had helped to uncover the surveillance activities of Western intelligence services and was praised for its role by other countries.
 But in Britain, the government and most media organisations accused the paper of supporting terrorists.
 In November 2016 the House of Commons passed the controversial “Investigatory Powers Bill”, which among other things gave authorities the power to put journalists under surveillance without their knowledge.
 This legislation is one reason why the UK is listed as “one of the worst-performing countries in Western Europe” in Reporters Without Borders’ Press Freedom Index.”

-Press Freedom Index (Reporters Without Borders):
+World Press Freedom Index (Reporters Without Borders): Rank 35 (2020)

-Last updated: May 2018
+Last updated: April 2020